rwbm/morondanga/README.md

 }
 ```

-This will start a HTTP server listening on port 8080, asuming you didn't change the address in the config.yml file.
+This will start a HTTP server listening on port `8080`, asuming you didn't change the address in the `config.yml` example.
 It will also have a default health check handler that you can call:

 ```
 $ curl http://localhost:8080/health